-It is tempting to think of toddlers as just big babies or small children, but adopting a toddler is quite different from adopting an infant or an older child.
+It is tempting to think of toddlers as just big babies or small children, but toddler adoption is quite different from adopting an infant or an older child.
 Toddlers are old enough to know that their world is being rocked and that everything they knew and understand is changing, but not old enough to have this change explained to them.
 They also do not have the language to express their confusion.

-- Toddler Adoption and Attachment – Good News (blog)
+- Toddler Adoption/Attachment – Good News (blog)

-- Suggested Books on Toddler Adoption for Adoptive Parents
+- Suggested Books for Adoptive Parents

-Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on adopting a toddler can be found at the icons below.
+Many more Creating a Family interviews with experts, blogs, and fact sheets on adopting a toddler can be found at the icons below.